gvwilson/thirdbit/src/fiction/bear/index.md

 "Oh, thank you, Your Highness, thank you, I don't know what would have happened to us, I was so worried," the skinny trader babbled.

 "Stop."
-The prince raised his hand to cut Muddh off.
+The prince raised his hand to cut Mukh off.
 "Take a breath.
 Tell me what happened."

 The story came out in fits and interruptions.
 Everyone had been